loopnlearn/loopbuildscripts/README.md

 The Run Customization Utilities leads to the Customization Select script and has a placeholder for other customization scripts that are planned, but not yet ready.

-In addition to running scripts through the **Build-Select-Script** (BuildLoop.sh), each of the scripts can be run directly.
+In addition to selecting options with the **Build-Select-Script** (BuildLoop.sh), each of the scripts can be run directly.

-There are several build scripts for specific code that is not included in **Build-Select-Script**.
+There are several build scripts for specific code not included in **Build-Select-Script**.
 These are:

+* BuildLoopDev.sh
 * BuildFreeAPS.sh
 * Build_iAPS.sh